bganguly/generalProblems-basics/basic_definition_questions.md

 - discuss routing
 -- Hint: be aware of how this has evolved over the years
 - discuss trends in state management as seen from docs
--- Hint: need to know current 'stance'/philosophy of redux - from both react's point of view as well as redux's
+-- Hint: need to know current 'stance'/philosophy of any necessity of using redux from both react's point of view as well as redux's

 JS:
 - event loop